uwrighty/visualisation/README.md

 Added button to skip animation
 Added more comments to code.
 Added code to toggle whether nav button can be triggered.

+version 5:
+Tried to emphasise a story about the data more effectivley, since the visualisation was still exploratory rather than explanatory.
+After the comments by the reviewer decided to bring out the number 1 and 2 ranked airlines because they were significantly different to the others.

 #Resources
 list any sources you consulted to create your visualization